neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 into novel forms of authentication like UnifyID, which replaces passwords with machine learning to analyze unique user behavior like gait and keypress habits to verify identity.

-The API server can authenticate to the database server via mutual TLS and username and password stored in the identity provider.
+The API server can authenticate to the database server via mutual TLS where certificates are rotated periodically with credentials stored in the identity provider.